UCSD-E4E/radio-telemetry-tracker-docs/notebook/github.md

 Navigate to the appropriate base branch by checking it out.
 This might be main/master if you are creating a new feature, or it could be a feature branch if you are contributing to the same feature branch as other team members, for example.

 Create your new branch.
 Give it a name which succinctly summarizes its purpose, and add your initials at the end of the name.
-For example, John Doe making a branch for the feature "foo" would name the branch foo_JD.
+For example, John Doe making a branch for the feature "foo" would name the branch `foo_JD`.

 Checkout your new branch so your changes appear on that branch.